gordoncmonk/past_projects/README.md

 Hello!

-Please download the .zip file for UTM 3D Deerfield Hall and unpack with a file archiver such as 7-zip [http://www.7-zip.org/].
+Please download the .zip file for past_projects and unpack with a file archiver such as 7-zip [http://www.7-zip.org/].